Nicoretti/crc/docs/docs/index.md

 In case you only have a name of a specific crc configuration/algorithm and you are unsure what are the specific parameters of it, a look into this [:material-note-search: crc-catalogue](http://reveng.sourceforge.net/crc-catalogue/all.htm) might help.

+??? note

+    This library currently only supports bit widths of full bytes 8, 16, 24, 32, ...

 ## Requirements